RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 Each of these encoders has a unique "Encoder ID," which is currently hardcoded but we'll probably randomly generate these per-server in the future.

 3. Generate a `nonce`, the nonce is equal to a random number times the `EncoderModulus` plus the encoder ID; the `EncoderModulus` is currently a hardcoded constant value, but we may generate this per-server in the future.
 The server does the opposite (nonce modulo `EncoderModulus`) to determine the original Encoder ID.
+In code this looks like:

 ```
 nonce := (insecureRand.Intn(maxN) * EncoderModulus) + encoderID
 encoderId := nonce % EncoderModulus
 ```

-The nonce is included in the request as the query parameter `_`, the idea is that this a standard pattern for "cache busting" and at a glance looks legitimate.
+The nonce is included in the request as the query parameter `_`, the idea is that this a standard pattern for "cache busting" and at a glance looks legitimate as the nonces look (are) random.
 The server also ignores any request that does not contain a valid nonce, just in case any pesky blue teamers come sniffing around the web server.
 A "NOP" nonce is also supported, which is an encoder ID of zero (i.e. the modulo of the nonce equals zero).

 4. Send the request to the server, this could be any valid transport such as HTTP, HTTPS, or over a proxy -the same request format is always used for any HTTP-like protocol.